For DonorsFor Applicants

 How long does it take to become a teacher with a teaching certificate?

 The duration of teaching certificate programs varies.
 Some programs can be completed in a few months, while others may take a year or more.
 The length of the program often depends on factors such as the program's structure and whether you're studying full-time or part-time.
+That is, if you want to teach elementary school, you'd want to look into a bachelor's degree program specializing in education and verify the time you will commit to.

-Although the path to becoming a teacher isn’t easy, if you’re heart is set on becoming an educator, investing the time and energy into a teaching degree will be well worth your effort.
+Although the path to becoming a teacher isn’t easy, if your heart is set on becoming an educator, investing the time and energy into a teaching degree will be well worth your effort.
 Scholarships for future teachers can help provide financial peace of mind so that you can focus on your degree and graduate on time.

 Check out our Scholarship Blog to learn more about full-ride scholarships and tips and tricks for earning scholarship money!